 Does a higher offer price mean increased income for your company?
 Not necessarily!
 We want to highlight an example showing the effects of how you decide to price your offers.

-One of our partners, who used ResQ on a daily basis, initially priced their portion at 6 €.
-Together with that partner, we ended up doing a price experiment where we gradually lowered the prices of their surplus food portions.
+One of our sellers, who used ResQ on a daily basis, initially priced their portion at 6 €.
+Together with that ResQ partner, we did a price experiment where we gradually lowered the prices of their surplus food offers.

-The table below shows the effect of the price experiment on that partner's monthly sales.
-From the table, you see that the cheaper the price per offer, the higher the monthly sales.
-This approach to pricing is beneficial for both the economy and the environment.
+From the table below, you see that the cheaper the price per offer, the higher the monthly sales.
+This approach to pricing is beneficial for both the economy (higher income) and the environment (less wasted natural resources).
+The table below shows the effect of the price experiment on that partner's monthly sales:

 Here you can see the values in the table visualized:

-In addition to pricing, the clarity of the offer description and sales times may, of course, affect the monthly sales.
+In addition to lower pricing, the clarity of the offer description and longer sales times may, of course, affect the monthly sales to your benefit.

-If you want more information about pricing, you can read more in our second pricing article behind this link.
+If you want more information about pricing, you can read more in our other pricing article behind this link.